Grades, with numerical values corresponding to these letters, are recorded as follows:

 In Progress (IP)

 If a student does not make satisfactory progress in the 5305/5306 courses or in EDED 5329 Educational Research, EDCG 5333 Research in Counseling or MGMT 5335 Advanced Business Policy during a given semester or term, the notation In Progress (IP) is given as a grade.
 The student must register for the same course again in a subsequent semester or term until the course is successfully completed.
 An In Progress notation in the 5305/5306 courses or in EDED 5329 Educational Research, EDCG 5333 Research in Counseling or MGMT 5335 Advanced Business Policy will remain indefinitely as IP on the student's transcript should the student's committee approve the student for a non-thesis degree program at some later date, or should the student not complete the degree.
-The IP cannot be changed with a change-of-grade form.
+Upon completion of the thesis/ dissertation, the In-progress (IP) grades will be changed to a letter grade (A,B,C, or F) with a change-of-grade card submitted to the Registrar’s Office.
+This change-of-grade card must be submitted by the thesis/ dissertation committee chair before the end of the semester/ summer term when the student successfully completes all the thesis/ dissertation requirements.

 Change of Grade